tanjeffreyz/attention-is-all-you-need/README.md

 ### Positional Encoding
-The position of each token in a sequence is encoded using the following formula:
+The position of each token in a sequence is encoded using the following formula and then added on top of the token's embedding vector.

 <div align="center">
   <img src="docs/pos_encoding_formula.png" width="300px" />